tahanimadmad/BilateralHistogramEqualization/README_Code.md

-# Matlab Code - Bilateral Histogram Equalization
+# Matlab Source Code

-## CODE :
+## Bilateral Histogram Equalization :

-Will be vailable soon.
+We recommend reading our paper ' BILATERAL HISTOGRAM EQUALIZATION FOR X-RAY IMAGE TONE MAPPING ' <IEEE ICIP 2019>, for a  formal presentation of BHE tone-mapping algorithm.